Leading Inclusion in Schools and Settings

 A black triangle with, PCG in the middle.
 This is clickable, and will open a parent carer guide on the corresponding area within section one of the OAG

-View the ‘Leading Inclusions in Schools’ Parent Carer Guide
+View the ‘Leading Inclusions in Schools and Settings’ Parent Carer Guide

 Expectations

-The SENCo has sufficient authority, protected leadership time and strategic influence to shape decision-making and improve provision across the school.
+The SENCo has sufficient authority, protected leadership time and strategic influence to shape decision-making and improve provision across the school or setting.

 Showcase Icon - A circle with 'SC' inside